 Because of this sexual fluidity that the women surveyed ended up revealing, the investigators conducted in-depth interviews.
 In particular, the interviews focused on women who identified as queer, lesbian, gay, bisexual, or some other non-heterosexual identity in order to learn more about how encounters in the hookup scene played a role in developing their current sexual identities.
 They learned that, since women making out with other women and threesomes between two women and a man are acceptable as a turn-on for men, this allowed women to expand and explore their sexual identities.
-This can easily be viewed to be seen as true on sites such as TubeV sex, threesomes with a male and two females is one of the biggest male fantasies.

 As study coauthor Verta Taylor points out, “Some students are embracing fluid identities and calling themselves ‘queer,’ ‘pansexual,’ ‘fluid,’ ‘bi-curious’ or simply refusing any kind of label.
 The old label bisexual no longer fits because even that term implies that there are only two options: lesbian/gay or straight.”

 Women kissing women.
 In tune with the Katy Perry song, “I Kissed a Girl”, the interviews revealed that for some women, public kissing-typically seen as for the enjoyment of men onlookers-is a key opportunity for exploring same-sex attractions.